data-provider/core/README.md

 ## Overview

-This package provides Data Provider browser localStorage and sessionStorage origins.
-It "wraps" localStorage and sessionStorage with a [Data Provider][data-provider-url] interface, providing:
+This package provides browser localStorage and sessionStorage Data Providers.

 * __Data Provider queries__ based on object keys.
 * __Reactivity__ to CRUD actions.
 When a "create", "update" or "delete" method is called over an instance, the cache clean events are dispatched.